alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 * Once data has been normalized into JSON, sorting, filtering, and paginating become easy to do in JavaScript.

-* Since the translation and rendering modules are separated, they can easily be configured or replaced with custom translation and rendering modules.
+* Since the normalization and rendering modules are separated, they can easily be configured or replaced with custom normalization and rendering modules.

-## Translation
+## Normalization

-The first module translates an HTML table into a JSON collection.
+The first module normalizes an HTML table into a JSON collection.
 Dynatable names the attributes of each record according to the table heading, so that the JSON collection is human-readable and easy to work with.